 The working environment has become an important factor in wellbeing and it’s something that a lot of companies need to consider more carefully.
 Whether it’s to boost productivity or to encourage a more social working environment, it may be worth thinking about changing the layout of your office space.
 Everyone wants to work in a healthy, happy workplace – so it’s essential for employers to consider what makes a great place to work.

-Access to natural lighting is important for mental and physical health so consider making the most of it when choosing where desks and workspaces will go.
+Access to natural lighting is important for both mental and physical health, so consider making the most of it when choosing where desks and workspaces will go.
 Plants are also a good option for your office space; they add a point of interest, as well as having health benefits.

 One of the things that makes a good office space is a sense of individuality.
 Big open-plan offices can seem sterile and unfriendly so you could consider breaking up teams with open bookcases; this will also improve the acoustics of the office.
 Another good tip is to keep your office space on-brand.
 This helps visitors get a sense of who you are as a company, but it also keeps your team focused on your goals and sense of identity.

 For example, particular teams will need to collaborate and discuss their work more than others, so make sure you place them close to one another to maximise ease and minimise disruption.
 Similarly, teams who need to focus, or those who are working on confidential items, are best placed away from breakout spaces and communal areas.
 When space is limited, it’s important to make the most of the room that you do have.

 If you’re in a smaller office, you might already have a sociable atmosphere.
 However, larger companies can run the risk of losing this sense of community that can be essential to your company culture.
-If you carefully plan the flow around your office, it gives people to chance to move around and get to know one another.
+If you carefully plan the flow around your office, it gives people the chance to move around and get to know one another.

 When you consider what makes a good office space, you might instantly think about the aesthetics or the facilities.
-However, the most important factor is the happiness of your employees.
-Having a choice in where and how you work is the most essential element of wellbeing in working life.
+However, the most important factor is the happiness of your employees – who will be using this space every day.